 Your whole life sudden flashes before your eyes.
 It happens at random out of nowhere.
 It’s nothing you can really prepare for.
-Getting into a Car Wreck is one scary experience.
+Getting into a car accident is one scary experience.
 It’s even worse when you’re injured in the process and it was the other driver’s fault.
 It’s incredibly unfair.
 Many people have gone through what you’re going through.
 Car accidents are far too common.
 However, this doesn’t make your experience any less tragic.
 It’s essential to know how to report the accident as well as some ways to prove the other driver was at fault for the accident.

 How to report the accident